mfcd/AI_in_decision_science/README.md

 - [portfolio_optimization.ipynb](portfolio_optimization.ipynb) — loads historical
-  adjusted close prices, solves a minimum-variance allocation with Pyomo/HiGHS for a target return, and plots the resulting allocation by stock and by sector.
+  adjusted close prices, solves a minimum-variance allocation with Pyomo/HiGHS for a target return, plots the resulting allocation by stock and by sector, and uses Z3 to check the Pyomo model's constraints against a business rule (no single stock over 10%) that isn't actually encoded in the model, finding a satisfying counterexample that violates it.
 - [download_stock_prices.py](download_stock_prices.py) — downloads historical
   price data into `stock_data/`.
 - [fetch_metadata.py](fetch_metadata.py) — fetches ticker metadata (e.g. sector)